NariieL/NariieL/SOZFiles.md

 > BTarget improvement, allowing to add any interaction.

 > Use of safes simultaneously, all separate.

-> A custom VOIP Mumble.
+> A custom VOIP [Mumble](https://github.com/SOZ-Faut-etre-Sub/ZUMBLE), nammed Zumble.
+Being important, it has its own repository.

 > Multiple vehicle exits for parking, garages and companies.